InoryS/Clash-Parser-Online/README.md

 # English

-This is an online configuration file preprocessor (parser) and mixin tool, based on Clash For Windows (CFW).
+This is an online implementation of Clash For Windows (CFW) configuration file preprocessing (parser) and mixin tools.
+Please refer to the CFW documentation for what CFW's parser and mixin are.

 Even if CFW is no longer updated, you can continue using its parser and mixin features online through this tool without being constrained by certain implementations.